 - that property to be seized is contraband, stolen, or constitutes evidence of a crime.

-Next Steps: Get a Free Case Analysis from a Criminal Expert
+Next Steps: Get a Free Case Evaluation from a Criminal Expert

 Probable cause is perhaps one of the most important concepts when it comes to criminal law.
 However, determining whether actions by law enforcement were supported by probable cause often depends on the unique facts of your case.
 To learn more about probable cause or to obtain a free review of the facts in your case, contact a criminal defense lawyer near you.